Pant-Tri-aueb/Stracheship/README.md

 Players also have a map of enemy table which shows the blocks he has hit with a black color.
 So, every time he presses the button “hit” in his screen he knows his previous hits.

 - REPOSITORY STRUCTURE

+This repository's main structure is formed by apache maven (project Stracheship) and this README.md file that is being read at the moment.
+Inside the main folder (Stracheship) , there is another folder named "src" and 5 files,

+.editorconfig
+.gitattributes
+.gitignore
+.travis.yml
+.pom.xml

+which are generated automatically by apache maven, each one with its unique perpose.

+Following the path from folder "src" to the actual source code folder named "simplesoftware" (a lot of empty folders are created between these two, due to a mistake at the creation of the maven project), the user will encounter all the .java files and also all the resources (images .jpg or.png and sounds
+.wav) ordered alphabetical.

+This repository has a total of 410 commits, from 8 different users and was designed specifically for this project.

+- Author : SimpleSoftware
+- Game Designers : SimpleSoftware